o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/scene-queries.md

 ```

 **Note**
 You can specify the maximum number of hits that can be collected from a `ShapeCastMultiple` query.
 You can specify the **Shapecast Buffer Size** value in the **PhysX Configuration** window.
-For more information, see [World Configuration](/docs/userguide/nvidia/physx/configuration-global#physx-configuration-global-world).
+For more information, see [System Configuration](/docs/user-guide/interactivity/physics/nvidia-physx/configuring/configuration-global/#system-configuration).

 **ShapeCastRequest Properties**